 Top Nutrients for Brain Health

-- Huperzine A has shown beneficial effects in people with memory loss and Alzheimer’s disease
+- Huperzine A has shown beneficial effects promoting healthy memory.

 L-carnitine exists as two forms in the body.
 One is straight L-carnitine.
 The other is acetyl-L-carnitine (ALCAR).
 L-carnitine does not cross the blood-brain barrier (BBB) and enter the central nervous system.
 Instead, it remains in the periphery and feeds cells in the muscles, liver, and other tissues.
 The body can convert L-carnitine into ALCAR, which, in contrast to L-carnitine, can cross the BBB and enter your central nervous system (CNS) and nourish the brain.